top of page

 In his first year at Lazio he played 36 games (29 in Serie A, 2 in Coppa Italia and 5 in Europa League) and scored 5 goals (4 in Serie A and one in Europa League).
 In his second, 45 games (35 in Serie A, 2 in Coppa Italia, 5 in Europa League and 3 in Conference League) with 10 goals, all in Campionato.
 The highlight was obviously his goal against Roma.

 In March 2022 he also earned his first cap for Italy in the friendly against Turkey.
+He played for Italy in Euro 2024 scoring a decisive last minute goal against Croatia which allowed the Azzurri to reach the Round of 16.

-Lazio Career (updated April 3, 2024)
+Lazio Career (updated January 20, 2025)

 Season